 Texture is a major challenge.
 A Sephardic style biscocho shouldn’t be very thick or fat or large.
 (Remember that post about eating daintily?)
-It’s doughy but not too dry, a little crumbly but not sandy, firm on the tooth, with a touch of crispness but not too much snap… At this point you’re either very confused, or thinking I am, or nodding your head in total agreement.
+It’s doughy but not too dry, a little crumbly but not sandy, firm on the tooth, with a touch of crispness but not too much snap… at this point you’re either very confused, or thinking I am, or nodding your head in total agreement.
 As I said, elusive.
 Anyone can make a biscocho, but a good one?
 Subtle, subjective, elusive.
 Some recipes are easy.
 Only practice, and lots of it, makes a perfect biscocho.

 Where to begin?

 Between its two Ladino names, you’re guided as to what’s to be done: resha is an old Arabic word meaning “rope” (reshikas are little ropes); biscocho means “twice cooked”, just like biscotti or biscuit.
 So the task is to make little ropes and bake them twice.
 I came across one recipe that said to make a ball of dough and poke a hole through it.
 Don’t do that.
 We’ve called it rope for at least a thousand years.
 Make the rope.

 I read dozens of recipes.
 Most I found way too dry and doughy, and one went so far to counter the problem that it yielded puff pastry cookies.
 Nice, but that’s not a biscocho, which is a rustic cookie of substance.